-- Provide the scientific community with a combination of research services and instrumentation to serve markets that we believe are inadequately addressed by existing technologies. - Assist in the development of new classes of RNA-based diagnostics tests. - Collaborate with researchers to enhance pharmacogenomics and biomarker discovery. - Support drug developers seeking a better understanding of the side effects of their new drugs. - Continue to innovate and develop new aspects of our products and technology, applications and instrumentation through scientific collaborations, including grants. - Leverage our expertise and the broad applicability of our tSMS platform to grow into new markets through strategic collaborations, partnerships, existing data sets, and customers. - Maintain a strong culture and network of technical resources while continuously attracting new talent to build an industry leading single molecule solutions company.
+- Provide the scientific community with a combination of research services and instrumentation to serve markets that we believe are inadequately addressed by existing technologies. - Continue to innovate and develop new aspects of our products and technology, applications and instrumentation through scientific collaborations, including grants. - Leverage our expertise and the broad applicability of our tSMS platform to grow into new markets through strategic collaborations, partnerships, existing data sets, and customers. - Maintain a strong culture and network of technical resources while continuously attracting new talent to build an industry leading single molecule solutions company.